 Other Kayak Fishfinder Options

 There are some other, more traditional, fish finders that kayakers will use.
-These options will require you to have a battery to power the units and often need to be mounted, preferably to the transom.
-The battery and mount make them a little more cumbersome at times, but these traditional fish finders provide great underwater details.
-It is worth a look if you can find a convenient and reliable way to make this work.
+These options will require you to have a battery to power the units, and often need to be mounted, preferably to the transom.
+The battery and the mount make them a little more cumbersome at times, but these traditional fish finders do provide a lot of great underwater details.
+If you can find a convenient and reliable way to make this work, it is definitely worth a look.

 The key here if you buy a traditional fish finder is just making sure everything matches up well with your kayak.
-You want to ensure you have enough space and that the weight of the battery won’t throw you off, so think about little details like that.
+You want to make sure you have enough space, the weight of the battery won’t throw you off, and think about little details like that.

 The Lowrance Elite 3X and Garmin Striker 4 are some of the more popular traditional fish finders for kayaks.
-They are compact but deliver great data like water speed, bottom readings, and fish alarms.
+They are compact and size, but still deliver great data like water speed, bottom readings, and obviously fish alarms.

-The best advice we can give about kayak fish finder mounts is to ensure you test them, secure them, and play around with them before you ever get out into the water.
-There are horror stories of the mount coming lose from the kayak – and they don’t necessarily float – so they dragged your display screen to the bottom of the water.
+The best advice we can give about kayak fish finder mounts is making sure you test them, secure them, and play around with them before you ever get out into the water.
+There are horror stories of the mount coming lose from the kayak – and they don’t necessarily float – so they dragged your display screen to the bottom of the water with them.

-We don’t want you to lose your fish finder and mount – so please do some research, pick the appropriate mount for the fish finder you own, and ensure it is secured tight!
+We don’t want you to lose your fish finder and your mount – so please do some research, pick the appropriate type of mount for the fish finder you own, and make sure it is secured tight!
 You don’t want to visit this article twice in the same week because of a preventable accident!

 Other Fishing Articles You May Like